 WILDER THAN WILD: Fire, Forests and the Future is a 56-minute film that reveals how fuel build-up and climate change have exposed Western wildlands to large, high intensity wildfires, while greenhouse gases released from these fires accelerate climate change.
 This vicious cycle jeopardizes our forests and affects us all with extreme weather and more wildfires, some of which are now entering highly populated wildland-urban areas.
 What defines a mega-fire?
 Why are they increasing in frequency?
 And how has the extraordinary increase in the size, frequency and severity of wildfires caused unprecedented suppression costs, destruction of properties, natural resource damage, and in some cases, loss of life?
 Given that mega-fires have become a grim reality of modern times, join me as I learn from Stephen much more about the fires of the future and their potential impact on life as we know it.
-This show made possible due to the generous support of the Chapman Automotive Group.

 SUPPORT THE CREATION OF PODCASTS LIKE THIS ONE: BECOME A MEMBER TODAY!